An overview of crime statistics for the US

 Overview

-A comprehensive, reader-friendly overview of crime with a focus on violence in the United States.
+A comprehensive, reader-friendly overview of crime with a focus on violent crime in the United States.

 Summations of yearly sources/links are included for FBI and National Crime Victimization Survey statistics along with other authoritative data.

-Keywords: Crime, violent crime, crime rates, crime statistics, violence, crime in the United States, crime in the US, crime in America, crime research, FBI, National Crime Survey, National Crime Victimization Survey, Bureau of Justice Statistics, Gallup.
+Keywords: Crime, violent crime, crime rates, crime statistics, violence, crime in the United States, crime in the US, crime in America, crime research, FBI, National Crime Survey, National Crime Victimization Survey, Bureau of Justice Statistics, Gallup, criminology.

 Quotes are edited for brevity.